netascode/ansible-dc-vxlan/README.md

 export NDFC_SW_PASSWORD=Admin_123
 ```

-The following quickstart repository is available to provide a step by step guide for using this collection
+The following quickstart repository is available to provide a step by step guide for using this collection.

 [Quick Start Guide Repo](https://github.com/netascode/ansible-dc-vxlan-example)